Nusantara (term): Nusantara concept in the 20th century

 In 1920, Ernest Francois Eugene Douwes Dekker (1879–1950), also known as Setiabudi, proposed Nusantara as a name for the independent country of Indonesia which did not contain any words etymologically related to the name of India or the Indies.
 This is the first instance of the term Nusantara appearing after it had been written into Pararaton manuscript.

-The definition of Nusantara introduced by Setiabudi is different from the 14th century definition of the term.
+The definition of Nusantara introduced by Setiabudi is different from the 14th-century definition of the term.
 During the Majapahit era, Nusantara described vassal areas that had been conquered.
-Setiabudi defined Nusantara as all the Indonesian regions from Sabang to Merauke, without the aggressive connotations of its former imperial usage.
+Setiabudi defined Nusantara as all the Indonesian regions from Sabang to Merauke.

 Modern usage

 Indonesia

-Today in Indonesian, Nusantara is synonymous with the Indonesian archipelago or the national territory of Indonesia.
+Nowadays, in Indonesian, Nusantara is synonymous with either the Indonesian Archipelago or the national territory of Indonesia.
 In this sense, the term Nusantara excludes Malaysia, Singapore, Brunei, East Timor, and the Philippines.
-In 1967, it has transformed into the concept of Wawasan Nusantara or "archipelagic outlook", which regards the archipelagic realm of Indonesia, the islands and seas surrounding them, as a single unity of several aspects, mainly socio-cultural, language, as well as political, economic, security and defensive unity.
+In 1967, it transformed into the concept of Wawasan Nusantara, or "archipelagic outlook," which regards the archipelagic realm of Indonesia (the islands and seas within/surrounding the country) as a single unity of several aspects, mainly socio-cultural, linguistic, political, economic, security-driven and defensive unity.

 Nusantara is also the name of the future capital of Indonesia.

 Outside Indonesia

-In Brunei, Malaysia, and Singapore the term is generally used to refer to the Malay archipelago or the Malay realm (Alam Melayu) which includes those countries.
+In Brunei, Malaysia and Singapore, the term is generally used to refer to the Malay Archipelago or the Malay realm (Alam Melayu) which includes those countries.

 In a more scholarly manner without national borders, Nusantara in a modern language usage "refers to the sphere of influence of the Austronesian-related cultural and linguistic islands that comprise Indonesia, Malaysia, Singapore, the southernmost part of Thailand, the Philippines, Brunei, East Timor and perhaps even Taiwan, but it does not involve the areas of Papua New Guinea."

-Nusantara studies
+Foreign Nusantara studies

 The Nusantara Society in Moscow conducts studies on the Nusantara region's history, culture, languages and politics.